Have you been trained to be a dietitian in your country?

 Submit a complete application package to NSDA.
 The application fee is $400.
 Click HERE to apply online (click 'Initial Application').
 Also send documents listed on the DOCUMENT CHECKLIST.
 If your first language is not English or if you have not completed your education in English, you must complete and provide official results of language proficiency tests.
 The following tests and scores are recognized: TOEFL (computer score of 213 / internet score of 80) and Test of Spoken English (score of 50) or International English Language Testing System (IELTS) academic – total band score of 7.

 The NSDA Registration Committee will assess your qualifications to see if your university degree and practical training are reasonably related to Canadian accredited dietetic education programs.
 The Registration Committee will determine your eligibility to take a computer-based exam called the Knowledge and Competency Assessment Tool (KCAT).
 If there are major gaps in your education and training, you may not be eligible to take the KCAT.
-The KCAT is offered in Toronto, Ontario every spring.
+The next KCAT is February 27, 2018 in Halifax or Toronto.

 The KCAT will determine whether you need additional education and training.
 Based on your results, you may need to complete a Canadian dietetics degree and internship OR complete a bridging program OR complete the Performance Based Assessment (PBA).
 If you complete a bridging program, you must take the PBA after completing the bridging program.
 There are bridging programs at Mount Saint Vincent (Halifax, NS) and Ryerson University (Toronto, ON).

 The PBA is completed in Halifax, NS.
 It is an in-person oral and written assessment.
 The fee is $2,300.